japila-books/apache-spark-internals/docs/scheduler/TaskSchedulerImpl.md

 `maybeInitBarrierCoordinator`...FIXME

-## <span id="resourceOfferSingleTaskSet"> Finding Tasks from TaskSetManager to Schedule on Executors
+## Finding Tasks from TaskSetManager to Schedule on Executors { #resourceOfferSingleTaskSet }

 ```scala
 resourceOfferSingleTaskSet(